-5 S systems is an integrated concept originated by the Japanese for proper work place management.
-Takashi Osada, the author of this concept says 5 s activities are an important aspect of team work applicable to all places.
+5 S system is an integrated concept originated by the Japanese for proper work place management.
+Takashi Osada, the author of this concept says 5 S activities are an important aspect of team work applicable to all places.

-1 S : S e i r i - It is the process of distinguishing, sorting & segregation between wanted & unwanted items in a work place & removal of the unwanted.
+1 S : S e i r i - It is the process of distinguishing, sorting & segregation betweenwanted& unwanted items in a work place & removal of the unwanted.